 If you don’t have any pressing needs or high-interest debt, then putting your tax refund toward retirement is a great move for your long-term finances.
 Years of investing returns in a tax-advantaged retirement account can turn a modest tax refund into a significant amount of retirement income.

 A Roth IRA, for instance, is a popular retirement plan for young investors who are starting out in their careers.
 While you pay taxes when you put money into this individual retirement account, withdrawals made over age 59 1/2 are tax-free.
 Note that in 2022, you can contribute up to $6,000 to a Roth IRA (which is up from $6,000 in 2022) and $7,500 if you are age 50 or older (up from $7,000 in 2022).

 By comparison, you can also invest your tax refund in a traditional IRA.
 Unlike a Roth IRA, you will be taxed after retirement when you take money out, but you get to take a deduction on your taxes for any money you put in.

-Both traditional IRAs and Roth IRAs have the same contribution limits in 2021.
-Keep in mind, however, that you will have to make required minimum distributions (RMDs) for your traditional IRA when you reach age 72 (or 70.5 if you were born before July 1, 1949).
+Both traditional IRAs and Roth IRAs have the same contribution limits in 2022.
+Keep in mind, however, that you will have to make required minimum distributions (RMDs) for your traditional IRA when you you turn age 70.5 or 72, depending on your birth year.

 If you are a taxpayer with a 401(k) plan, then using your tax refund to boost your pre-tax contributions is another smart way to maximize your retirement savings.
 While 401(k) contributions are deducted from your paycheck, what you pay now will compensate you more in retirement.
 Especially if your boss matches those contributions, which essentially means that you are getting free money for every payment that you make into your retirement plan.